Zulqarnain-cc34/Rag_Project/backend/README.md

 2. **Document Creation & Embedding**:
    - Extracted text is split into manageable chunks.
    - Each chunk is converted to embeddings using OpenAI embeddings.
-   - A pg_vector index is built for efficient similarity searches.
+   - A FAISS index is built for efficient similarity searches.

 3. **Retrieval**:
    - The system invokes the retrieval strategy specified.